alyboba/cfms-website.github.io/src/site/_news/canadian-armed-forces-medical-officer-training-program-for-unmatched-students.md

 lang: en
 ---

 The CFMS in collaboration with the Canadian Armed Forces has worked to create supernumerary Family Medicine positions through the Medical Officer Training Program (MOTP).
-This initiative is called MOTP Surge 2018.
+This initiative is called **MOTP Surge 2018**.
 If you are interested in exploring the option of becoming a Medical Officer and starting residency in July, please follow the steps below.

 In order to apply you must: